renato-iar/MDI/README.md

 - The hub type used to register dependencies must either be a `class` or a `struct`; using `enum`s will result in the compiler failing
 - All dependencies must be registered in the same file where the hub type is declared (they can be split into multiple `extension`s for organization though)

+## Version 4.0.0

+- Fully deprecates `@FactoryRegister(_:parameterTypes:factory:)` in favour of `@FactoryRegister(_:parameterTypes:using:)` (which allows mixing explict parameters with auto-resolved dependencies)
+- Adopts named parameters when it is possible to retrieve them from the factory definition (e.g. when a method name is used such as `SomeTime.init(resolvableDependencyA:resolvableDependencyB:parameter1:parameter2)`)

+## Version 3.0.0

+- Add full support for registered opaque types to interplay with non-opaque registrations
+- Soft deprecation of `@FactoryRegister(_:parameterTypes:factory:)`

+## Version 2.2.0

+- Adds support for registering dependencies into the assembly using opaque types

+## Version 2.1.0

+- Allows factories to be registered using mixed types: auto-resolved and parametric

+## Version 2.0.2

+- Remove sample client from products

+## Version 2.0.1

+- Fix `getPlainTypeName`, which was failing to extract simple types

+## Version 2.0.0

+- Improve mock functions to take parameters in factories

+## Version 1.1.0

+- Add mocking

 ## Example Usage

 ### Plain types & existencials